isabela-pf/a11y-events/workshop-resources/alt-text/working-pr-template.md

 # Welcome to the working PR!

+> *Working PRs are the pull requests on an event host's fork of the main project.
+This PR allows participants to contribute image desctiptions/alt text via GitHub suggestions for in order to commit to the branch.
+This PR template has information about how to participate and needs to link back to other support resources.*

+> *Please delete any comments using the `>*text here*` syntax before using this template in the wild.*

 This is the working PR for the [project name] alt text workshops!
 This is where we collaborate during the event before we send a clean contribution over to the [main repo]().

 For the full info about this event, please visit the [event agenda]().